 Undergraduate research assistants form the foundation of the Group Processes and Leadership Lab.
 We are currently seeking highly motivated, dedicated, and responsible volunteer research assistants who are interested in social psychology research.
 Research assistants will work under the direction of the Primary Investigator, Dr. David Rast.
 David works directly with undergraduate research assistants, providing them with hands-on engagement in the research process and personalized mentorship.
 Research Assistants will also have the opportunity to work with graduate students and fellow research assistants, and will learn about ongoing research in our lab.
 The tasks assigned to research assistants depend on the nature of the project.
 Duties include participant recruitment, running experiments, debriefing participants, study design feedback, data entry, coding, and management, preparing study materials, literature reviews, grant and article proofreading, and data analysis.
 This position is especially ideal for students who are planning to pursue graduate study.

 The university and department offer a range of opportunities for students to get involved in research.
 These include the research opportunity program (PSYCO 299), independent study (PSYCO 496/498), a research apprenticeship through the honors program, as well as on a volunteer basis.
 We strongly encourage students to explore funding opportunities for their research.
-To be considered for a Research Assistant position, please complete the application and send a copy of your CV/resume to Dr. David Rast.
+To be considered for a Research Assistant position, please complete the application and send a copy of your CV/resume and transcripts to Dr. David Rast.
 These positions are competitive; therefore, we cannot accommodate all applicants.
 Well-qualified applicants should have a strong academic background and be organized, reliable, conscientious, detail-oriented, and interested in psychology research.

 The Group Processes and Leadership Lab application can be found at: https://goo.gl/forms/1PHDOA0eN4cm7nyE2